-- The ability given to the end users to access an application over the Internet that is hosted and managed by the service provider. - Thus, the end users are exempted from managing or controlling an application, the development platform, and the underlying infractructure
+- The ability given to the end users to access an application over the Internet that is hosted and managed by the service provider. - Thus, the end users are exempted from managing or controlling an application, the development platform, and the underlying

-Generally, SaaS services are hosted in service provider managed or service provider-hosted cloud infrastructure.

--The end users can access the services from any thin clients or web browsers.

--Some of the popular SaaS providers include Saleforce.com, Google Apps, and Microsoft office 365.

-- •The different cloud service models target different audiences. - •For example, the IaaS model targets the information technology (IT) architects, PaaS targets the developers, and SaaS targets the end users.

-•Based on the services subscribed, the responsibility of the target effective and dience may
+- Generally, SaaS services are hosted in service provider managed or service provider-hosted cloud infrastructure. - -The end users can access the services from any thin clients or web browsers. - -Some of the popular SaaS providers include Saleforce.com, Google Apps, and Microsoft office 365. - •The different cloud service models target different audiences. - •For example, the IaaS model targets the information technology (IT) architects, PaaS targets the developers, and SaaS targets the end users. - Based on the services subscribed, the responsible of the targetes audience may